 What if I score at the Interview Stage level on my Placement Test and do not wish to continue study of the language?

-We encourage all students who place at the interview stage level to schedule an appointment to meet with a faculty member in the language even if they do not plan to continue language study.
-If your language skills are advanced enough, you may be able to earn course credit that would count toward graduation.
-If a student who scores at the Interview Stage level does not plan to continue language study, the Department of LLC will confirm the student’s Placement Test scores with the University Registrar’s Office and the student will be considered to have met the Foreign Language requirement.
+All students who place at the interview stage level must schedule an appointment to be interviewed by a faculty member in the language in order to certify that they have met the 204-level proficiency, and thus met the College language requirement.
+If a student who scores at the Interview Stage level on the placement test and successfully completes an interview at the 204 language level does not plan to continue language study, the Department of LLC will confirm the student’s Placement Test scores with the University Registrar’s Office and the student will be considered to have met the Foreign Language requirement.
+Satisfaction of the College language requirement can only be certified by passing the interview.
 It is, however, the student’s responsibility to make sure that his/her transcripts reflect this fact.
 Please keep in mind that students will not get any credit hours when they place out of the 100 and 200 level language courses through the placement exam.

 Students should call the department at 336-334-5655 to schedule their appointment.

 For students who may need additional support in order to complete their Foreign Language requirement: